micahcochran/micahcochran.net/source/resume/index.md

 ### [Zoning Ordinance Question Answering](/projects/zoning-qa/)
 * October to December 2022
-* Team project to create a system that answers natural language questions about Zoning Ordinance laws.
+* Team project to create a system that answers natural language (<abbr title="Natural Language Processing">NLP</abbr>) questions about Zoning Ordinance laws.
 The Question Answering System created SPARQL queries based on the question and executed those queries on a Knowledge Graph to get an answer.
 A Knowledge graph was created for Zoning Ordinance laws.

 ### [Legal Text Website](/projects/legal-text/)